A child holding her parent looks nervous.

 Here’s a list of what I’ve felt when my anxiety is really acting up.
 It can be a whole mix of things, and they just seem to linger.

-These symptoms are just awful because they make the mental part so much worse.
-Your body goes into this "fight-or-flight" mode over something that isn’t a real threat, like an email you have to send.
-It’s just draining.
-Over time, I’ve realized how much of a toll this takes on your physical health, not just your mind.
-The fear of having these physical symptoms in public can be just as paralyzing as the anxiety itself.
+These symptoms are just terrible because they make the mental aspect so much worse.
+Your body puts you into this "fight-or-flight" response because of something that isn’t even a threat, such as an email that you have to send.
+It’s just exhausting.
+Looking back over the years, I have come to realize just how much this affects your physical health, as well as your mental health.
+The fear of having these physical reactions in public can be just as debilitating as the anxiety.

 Physical Manifestations of Nervousness